jvd33/ClassicThreat/README.md

   - Given the boss fight information, the application requests performance metrics for each specific boss encounter (which you can see in more detail on the website itself)
   - Processes the responses and estimates threat per second from ability usage and other events seen in the logs

-Hopefully, this will be improved upon and we can get some actually valuable tank metrics spread around
+Hopefully, this will be improved upon and we can get some actually valuable tank metrics spread around.

+To view the calculation logic, check out [`calculate_warrior_threat`](backend/core/models.py#L76)

 ### Tech